mongodb-industry-solutions/Risk-assessor/README.md

 - [Fireworks.ia](https://fireworks.ai/)

 > [!Warning]
-> This demo uses several **paying services** which are not included in the demo such as : Geospacial indexes in MongoDB and Google's [Reverse geocoding APIs](https://developers.google.com/maps/documentation/geocoding/requests-reverse-geocoding).
+> This demo uses several **paying services** which are not included in the demo such as : Google's [Reverse geocoding APIs](https://developers.google.com/maps/documentation/geocoding/requests-reverse-geocoding).
 > Also this demo uses Fireworks.ai's LLMs, and therefore will need an API key, which you can get by signing up for free with your Google account [here](https://fireworks.ai/login).

 > [!Note]